 Speed Priority Continuous Shooting

-Quick shots of the flash mob dancing.
+I also take some quick shots of the flash mob dancing.

 RAW (No Noise Reduction)